 Your health care provider may take a sample of the following for laboratory testing:

-- Nasal swab (from the nostrils) or throat swab for polymerase chain reaction (PCR) test for coronavirus
+- Nasal swab (from the nostrils) or throat swab for a polymerase chain reaction (PCR) test for SARS-CoV-2 or other viruses

 - Blood tests